ebiggio/prestashop-customer-dni/README.md

 ## Customization

 You can customize the module by adding additional validators for the DNI field.
-To do this, add a custom validator class that implements the `CustomValidator` interface to the `validations` folder.
+To do this, add a custom validator class that implements the `CustomValidator` interface to the `custom_validators` folder.
 The module has a built-in custom validator that checks the DNI against the chilean RUT format.
 You can use this class as a reference to create your own custom validator.